WasimSoomro/reading-notes/README.md

 # My Reading Journal
 Reading Journal for Code Fellows

-## Growth Mindset is a concept to characterize a learning framework that allows for GROWTH.
+## A growth mindset is a concept to characterize a learning framework that allows for GROWTH.
 It is the antithesis to a Fixed Mindset concept.
 It is a reminder that our intelligence is not FIXED but rather with enough persistence, grit, and tenacity...we can GROW.

 ### We are what we repeatedly do.
 Excellence then is a habit, not a virtue. - Aristotle
 ### If I have seen further, it is by standing on the shoulders of giants. - Newton